 - Remove electric power before removing protective shields or touching electrical equipment.
 Use rubber insulative mats placed on dry wood platforms over floors that are metal or concrete when around electrical equipment.
-Do not wear damp clothing (particularly wet shoes) or allow skin surface to be damp when handling electrical equipment. - Use extreme caution when working on electrical components.
+Do not wear damp clothing (particularly wet shoes) or allow skin surface to be damp when handling electrical equipment.
+Do not wear jewelry.
+Jewelry can short out electrical contacts and cause shock or burning. - Use extreme caution when working on electrical components.
 High voltages can cause injury or death.
 DO NOT tamper with interlocks. - Follow all applicable state and local electrical codes.
 Have all electrical installations performed by a qualified licensed electrician.
 Tag and lock open switches to avoid accidental closure. - DO NOT CONNECT GENERATOR SET DIRECT-LY TO ANY BUILDING ELECTRICAL SYSTEM.
 Hazardous voltages can flow from the generator set into the utility line.
 This creates a potential for electrocution or property damage.
 Connect only through an approved isolation switch or an approved paralleling device.